 When the power to the heater coil is interrupted, the small piece of metal cools off and goes back to it's original shape.
 This causes the contacts to open and interrupts power to the elements.

 If you suspect that a sequencer is bad, you should test it before replacing it.
 To do this, you should begin by shutting off the power to the furnace and verifying that it is off with an electric test meter.
 Then, you should disconnect the wires from the coil terminals and measure the resistance of the coil.
 This will normally be around 20 ohms.
 If the reading is zero or considerably higher than 20, you should continue with electric furnace sequencer replacement.

 To select a replacement, you should obtain an exact replacement if possible.
+(You can find many of them in our parts store on Amazon.)
 The relay will have a manufacturers part number on it.
 If there is not a part number on it, you should match the heater voltage, the length of on/off timings, and the number of switches.
 The on timing will normally look something like H1-20 which means that the switch will close between 1 and 20 seconds after power is applied to the heater.
 The off timing will usually look similar to C40-110 which means that the switch will open between 40 and 110 seconds after power is removed from the heater coil.

 To remove the old unit, start by labeling all of the wires that are connected to it and where they are connected.
 Then, removal is usually accomplished by removing a mounting screw.